vidaud/seta/seta-doc/docs/general/how-runs.md

 ### Neural networks training

 Neural networks may learn any function, and the only limitation is the availability of data.
 As a result, data preparation, feature engineering, and domain coverage become critical components for producing relevant and understandable results from neural network training.
 Weights and thresholds are continuously changed throughout training until training data with the same tags consistently produce results that are similar.

-The EC public knowledge corpus provides a consistent language and so characteristics that have been generated from chunks rather than words, as in general language.
+For SeTA we use chunk compositionality and word embedding for the training.

+By using supervised learning, which involves providing the network with a huge collection of training data comprised of input chunks, we can train neural networks.
+The activations in each layer of the neural network change after each training iteration.
+Eventually, it will be able to anticipate the output label that should be assigned to a specific input, even if it has never seen that input before.

 ### Chunk compositionality